testcontainers/testcontainers-native/modules/README.md

-# Testcontainers for C/C++.
+# Testcontainers Native.
 Modules

-As for other Testcontainers implementations, Testcontainers for C/C++ allow writing extensions that extend the SDK and APIs to make usage of a particular service provider easier.
+As for other Testcontainers implementations, Testcontainers Native allows writing extensions that extend the SDK and APIs to make usage of a particular service provider easier.
 The expectation is that the modules are implemented in a separate dynamic library